 The following diagrams show some of the differences between a melanoma and a mole.
 The diagrams on the left show the features of asymmetry, poorly defined edges, variations in colour and larger size that are typical of a melanoma.
 These features are different from the moles shown in the pictures on the right side, which are smaller with well-defined edges and consistent colour.

-The take home message is: see a doctor if you develop a lump or patch on the skin, which you are unsure about, or if a mole changes in its shape, border, colour or size.
+The take home message is: see a doctor if you develop a lump or patch on the skin, which you are unsure about, or if a mole grows out of fresh skin and you are worried about it.

 A melanoma can develop on any area of skin.
 The most common place for a melanoma to develop in a woman is on the legs; whereas for men it is on the chest or back.
-Rarely, a melanoma can develop in the iris or back of the eye.
-(Unlike non-melanoma skin cancers, melanomas can develop on areas of skin not often exposed to the sun.
-These areas may have had short spells of sun damage such as during a holiday.)
+Rarely, a melanoma can develop in the iris or back of the eye: this might be noticed by an optician at a routine eye check, but will not cause any problems with your vision.

 If some cells break off and spread (metastasise) to other parts of the body, various other symptoms can develop.
 A common early symptom of spread is for the nearby lymph glands (nodes) to swell.